2006 Jeep Commander 3.7 Firing Order

 Traditionally, in V6 engines like the 2006 Jeep Commander 3.7, the front three cylinders from passenger side to driver side are numbered 2, 4, 6, whereas the rear cylinders are numbered 1, 3, 5.

-Also Read: Common Problems With Mercedes A160: Troubleshooting Guide
+Also Read: Common Problems With BMW 550I: Troubleshooting Tips and Solutions

 Final Thoughts